 Campuswide Honors Thesis Support Seminars

-Campuswide Honors Director Ted Wright teaches a set of research courses that provides honors students who are not participating in an upper division school or major honors program with extra support during the honors thesis process: University Studies H176A (Fall) and H176C (Spring).
+Associate Dean of Campuswide Honors Ted Wright teaches a set of research courses that provides honors students who are not participating in an upper division school or major honors program with extra support during the honors thesis process: University Studies H176A (Fall) and H176C (Spring).
 [Note: These courses do not replace the required two quarters of research with your thesis advisor.]

 - University Studies H176A:

 This course will help you identify, understand, refine, and then become proficient describing the goals of your research and its background.
 Under Professor Wright’s guidance, you will learn about the research process, and work to create a research plan, and an abstract or prospectus that can become the basis for your introduction.
 In-class discussion, peer edits and feedback will offer the kind of support you would have in a research group.